Toddler led toileting

 If you understand the processes going on for them, and have expectations of what is 'normal' development, this can help you be more relaxed, and that will make the whole thing easier for all of you.

-In this workshop you will learn six simple principles to make the process easier, and give your child a positive sense of their body and what it does.
+In this workshop you will learn five simple principles to make the process easier, and give your child a positive sense of their body and what it does.

 We will also cover: